 We feel we can best educate the public about The Arboretum and its resources (per 2.C.3.) by creating stronger interpretation.
 We have worked with Dr. Lauren Cagle (UK College of Arts and Sciences) to establish an understanding of what visitors and non-visitors know about us, what they want to know, and how we can best communicate information.
-Our efforts have been delayed by the current pandemic and by a lack of financial resources.
-We hope to make progress on our interpretive planning effort in 2021 so that we can draw attention to the educational aspects of the plant collections and representative Kentucky landscapes.
+Our efforts have been delayed by a lack of financial resources.
+We hope to make progress on our interpretive planning effort in 2023 so that we can draw attention to the educational aspects of the plant collections and representative Kentucky landscapes.